MattPCollins/Japanese-Revision/README.md

 **Missing Data:**
 * Japanese Learning Proficiency Test (JLPT) grade
-* Generalised level (personal grade boundaries)
+* Generalised level (personal grade boundaries) --Bump?

 I would need to do some scraping to get the JLPT grades for each word / expression, as this was something not included in my data.
 I also wanted some qualitative description of the streak values, which demonstrates my mastery of the vocabulary.
+--Bump?

 ### Web Scraping
 The ever useful Japanese online dictionary site [Jisho](https://jisho.org/) contained the JLPT grades I needed for this analysis.
 Looping through each word in my personal dictionary and scraping the relevant JLPT grade from the site was then added to my Pandas DataFrame.